Nuclear DFT electromagnetic moments in heavy deformed open-shell odd nuclei

 As it turned out, for the majority of the studied nuclei, both oblate and prolate minima were obtained.
 However, as shown in Fig.~\ref{fig:Eprol-Eobl}, the oblate-prolate energy differences obtained in the odd-$Z$ and odd-$N$ nuclei were very different from one another, and also both were very different from those in neighboring even-even nuclei.
 It appears that without a fully self-consistent calculation, in an open-shell nucleus one cannot {\it a priori} guess how an odd particle would polarize the even system.

 Finally, we determined the standard spectroscopic moments~\cite{(Rin80b)} by performing the angular-momentum projection (AMP)~\cite{(She21)} of the obtained intrinsic paired and unpaired states.
-This was done using version (v3.12f) of code {\sc{hfodd}}~\cite{(Dob21e),(Dob22)}, with the Pfaffian method used to determine overlaps of blocked paired states~\cite{(Rob09),(Ber12b)}.
+This was done using version (v3.16n) of code {\sc{hfodd}}~\cite{(Dob21e),(Dob23)}, with the Pfaffian method used to determine overlaps of blocked paired states~\cite{(Rob09),(Ber12b)}.
 We also tested the effects of the particle-number projection (PNP)~\cite{(She21),(Dob21e)}, performed together with the AMP.
 This turned out to give the magnetic dipole and electric quadrupole moments within about 1\% of the AMP-only values~\cite{supp-EuroTal}.
-Therefore, the AMP+PNP calculations, which take about two orders of magnitude more CPU time than those performed for the AMP-only, can be safely disregarded.
+Therefore, the AMP+PNP calculations, which take about two orders of magnitude more CPU time than those performed for the AMP-only, can be safely avoided.

-In this Letter, we considered the Skyrme functional UNEDF1~\cite{(Kor12b)} with the pairing correlations treated within the standard two-basis method~\cite{(Ga94)} and with the neutron and proton pairing strengths increased by 20\% with respect to the original UNEDF1 parameter adjustment.
+In this Letter, we considered the Skyrme functional UNEDF1~\cite{(Kor12b)} with the pairing correlations treated within the standard two-basis method~\cite{(Gal94),(Sch12c)} for the single-particle states cut at 60\,MeV.
+The neutron and proton pairing strengths were increased by 20\% with respect to the original UNEDF1 parameter adjustment.
 Tests have shown that such an increase compensates for the effects of the Lipkin-Nogami approximate PNP~\cite{(She21)}, which was not used in this work.
 An essential element of our approach is the mean-field time-reversal-symmetry breaking induced by the spin-spin interaction implemented in terms of the isovector Landau parameter $g_0'$.
-We used the value of $g_0'=1.7(4)$ adjusted in Ref.~\cite{(Sas22)}, and there were no other parameters adjusted in the present work.
+We used the value of $g_0'=1.7(4)$ adjusted in Ref.~\cite{(Sas22b)}, see also the Supplemental Material~ \cite{supp-EuroTal}, and there were no other parameters adjusted in the present work.